Overhead (computing): Run-time complexity of software

 Algorithmic complexity is generally specified using Big O notation.
 This makes no comment on how long something takes to run or how much memory it uses, but how its increase depends on the size of the input.
 Overhead is deliberately not part of this calculation, since it varies from one machine to another, whereas the fundamental running time of an algorithm does not.

 This should be contrasted with algorithmic efficiency, which takes into account all kinds of resources – a combination (though not a trivial one) of complexity and overhead.

 Examples

 File system metadata

-In addition to file content, a file system uses storage space for overhead information including: metadata (such as file name and modification timestamps), hierarchical directory organization and much more.
+In addition to file content, a file system uses storage space for overhead information, including: metadata (such as file name and modification timestamps), hierarchical directory organization and much more.
 In general, many small files requires more overhead than a smaller number of large files.

 CPU cache metadata

-In a CPU cache, capacity is the maximum amount of data that it stores, including overhead data; not how much user content it holds.
-For instance, a 4KB capacity cache stores less than 4KB of user data since some of the space is required for overhead bits such as frame, address, and tag information.
+In a CPU cache, capacity is the maximum amount of data that it stores, including overhead data, not how much user content it holds.
+For instance, a 4 KB capacity cache stores less than 4 KB of user data since some of the space is required for overhead bits such as frame, address, and tag information.